http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Function

-Try to change the mode used by a lock or filehandle.
+Try to change the access mode of a lock or filehandle.

 Inputs